OpenNebula/docs/source/advanced_components/marketplace/container_images_usage.rst

 In order to deploy a Firecracker MicroVM using one of the images mentioned above, an uncompressed kernel image is required.
 The Firecracker project provides a recommended `configuration file <https://github.com/firecracker-microvm/firecracker/blob/master/resources/microvm-kernel-x86_64.config>`__ for building the kernel image.

-Once the image is in ready state the only think needed to boot the MicroVM is to add the kernel image to the VM template.
+Once the image is in ready state, the only thing left to boot the MicroVM is to add the kernel image to the VM template.

 Using Container Images with KVM
 ====================================================